An Introduction to String Diagrams for Computer Scientists: Categories of String Diagrams

 \subsubsection{Monoidal Categories}

 What if we take away the ability to cross wires?
-This means in particular that we no longer have the diagram depicted as a crossing of two wires at our disposal.

 Terms of the free monoidal category over a chosen signature $\Sigma = (\Sigma_0, \Sigma_1)$ are generated by the following derivation rules:

+The difference with \emph{symmetric} monoidal categories is that we no longer have the built-in symmetry components $ \sym$ at our disposal.
 We consider two terms structurally equivalent when they can be obtained from one another using the axioms of monoidal category, \emph{i.e.} the strict subset of those of symmetric monoidal categories that does not involve the symmetry/wire-crossing, as found in~\eqref{fig:smc-axioms}.
 For example, we still have the interchange law